rkp8/SmartGymsScheduleManager/README.md

 3. Choose one of the available dates and times
 4. Click book on confirmation page

+Live capacity is refreshed each time home page is loaded:

+This is done by retrieving the start and end time for every scheduled class and checking to see if this interval contains the current time (EST).
+If it does, then the initial max capacity is decremented by 1.
+The initial value can be specified by the gym owner.
+In the demo, the initial max capacity is set to 30.

-Available hours are calculatated with getAvailableHours function from AppointmentService:
+Available hours are calculated with getAvailableHours function from AppointmentService:

 `List<TimePeroid> getAvailableHours(int providerId,int customerId, int workId, LocalDate date)`